 4 Ways Moodle Is Used In Non-Profits

-- Moodle can be utilized by nonprofit organizations to host their website, and create online-based classrooms, which allows anywhere/anytime learning.
-This allows a social community to form.
-In Moodle, users can interact, engage in discussions, and even collaborate on work.
-Moodle allows course and user management, including course information, and student activities.
+Moodle can be utilized by nonprofit organizations to host their website and create online-based classrooms—enabling anywhere/anytime learning and being able to form a social community.
+In Moodle, staff and volunteers can interact, engage in discussions and even collaborate on work.
+Moodle allows course and user management, including course information and student activities.

-All of these outcomes in Moodle work together to essentially bring awareness to your cause.
+All of these outcomes in Moodle work together to bring more awareness to your cause.
 By building a sense of community, your community in turn begins to develop your brand.
-Overall, Moodle gives you the tools you need to be efficient, and focused on your cause, and your people.
+Overall, Moodle gives you the tools you need to be efficient, enabling you to focus on your cause and people.

-If you find that your business needs extend beyond what Moodle offers, Totara LMS is the LMS for you.
-Totara is an open source distribution of Moodle built specifically for the modern needs of businesses today.
-While Moodle suits the needs of the education sector, Totara was designed with the corporate world in mind; hence why it is sometimes referred to as the corporate version of Moodle.
-With Totara LMS, you receive all the same benefits from Moodle, with talent and performance management features built on top.
+If you find that your business needs extend beyond what Moodle offers, Totara Learn is for you.
+Totara Learn is an open source distribution of Moodle built specifically for the modern needs of businesses today.
+While Moodle suits the needs of the education sector, Totara Learn was designed with the corporate world in mind and is often referred to as the corporate version of Moodle.
+With Totara Learn, you receive all the same benefits from Moodle, with added talent and performance management features built on top.

-Here are just 7 of the many extended features Totara provides.
+Here are just 7 of the many extended features Totara Learn provides:

-Totara’s hierarchies store your company’s entire organization and job structure, so you can manage learning, drill down within reports, and control access to reporting data.
-This feature allows you to better organize learners, categorize job roles, build frameworks, set strategic goals, customize fields, define competencies, and administer line management.
+Hierarchies in Totara stores your company’s entire organization and job structure, so you can manage learning, drill down into data reports for deep statistical insights and control access to reporting data.
+This feature allows you to better organize learners, categorize job roles, build frameworks, set strategic goals, customize fields, define competencies and and automate a path of learning.

 2. HR Integration

 To better manage and develop your talent, it’s essential that your LMS connects with key business information systems.
-Maximize your return on investment and minimize your data entry tasks with Totara’s HR sync.
-Totara’s HR integration allows bulk uploads, field mapping, and database sync with many popular CRM’s such as Salesforce, SAP systems and PeopleSoft.
+Maximize your return on investment and minimize your data entry tasks with Totara’s HR Import.
+Totara’s HR Import allows bulk uploads, field mapping and database integration with many popular CRM’s such as Salesforce, SAP systems and PeopleSoft.

 3. Performance Review/Appraisal

-With Performance Review and Appraisal, you can set strategic targets, objectives, form-based workflows, and printable outputs.
-There is also a 360 degree feedback tool that helps managers ask a wide group of participant feedback ensuring a more holistic review of staff member performance.
+With Performance Review and Appraisal, you can set strategic targets, objectives, form-based workflows and printable outputs.
+There is also a 360 degree feedback tool that helps managers ask a wide group of participants for their feedback, ensuring a more holistic review of staff member performance.

 4. Compliance Training

-In Totara, managing regulatory compliance is made simple.
-Totara allows you to define and manage the structure of certifications and recertification paths, as well as set expiration dates.
+In Totara Learn, managing regulatory compliance is made simple.
+Totara Learn allows you to define and manage the structure of certifications and recertification paths, as well as set expiration dates.
 You can edit notification templates to automatically send custom messages to those who require certification or recertification.
-You can also run reports on the compliance status of every person in your organization, as well as track upcoming expirations and progress toward certification renewals.
+It is also possible to run reports on the compliance status of every person in your organization, as well as track upcoming expirations and progress toward certification renewals.

-In Totara, users can access and/or create templates, objectives, competencies, comments, evidence, and workflow priorities.
-Learning plans represent all of learning, competencies, and objectives employees are working on presently and their upcoming deadlines.
-Totara’s learning plans also show what is mandatory, and what to prioritize.
+In Totara Learn, users can access and/or create templates, objectives, competencies, comments, evidence and workflow priorities.
+Learning Plans represent all of learning, competencies and objectives employees are working on presently and their upcoming deadlines.
+Totara Learn’s Learning Plans also show what is mandatory and what to prioritize.
 Learners love this feature because they can easily monitor their progress and directly access learning activities from their plan.

 7. Report Builder

-Totara is ideal if you require reporting and analytics to prove the impact of your eLearning programs on the bottom line.
-In Totara, you can set filters, set schedules, export, access and manage user-based data, data sources, and summary data reporting.
-Additionally, Lambda Zoola is a new reporting and analytics solution available for Totara users.
-We have put together an eBook explaining how Zoola extends upon the Totara’s built-in reporting capabilities.
+Totara Learn is ideal if you require reporting and analytics to prove the impact of your eLearning programs on the bottom line.
+Totara Learn enables you to set filters and schedules, and export, access and manage user-based data, data sources and summary data reporting.
+Additionally, Zoola Analytics is a new reporting and analytics solution available for Totara Learn users.